SMU-DIGA/matverse_papers/README.md

 ---

+## 176. Role of the human-in-the-loop in emerging self-driving laboratories for heterogeneous catalysis

+**Authors:** Christoph Scheurer, Karsten Reuter

+**Venue:** Nature Catalysis

+**Publication Date:** January 2025

+**Volume & Issue:** Volume 8, Issue 1

+**Pages:** 13-19

+**DOI:** 10.1038/s41929-024-01275-5

+**Abstract:**
+Uses of machine learning and automation are increasing and these techniques are becoming popular in catalysis research.
+This Perspective discusses how active learning workflows and human intervention should be optimized to ensure the most efficient progress for emerging self-driving laboratories performing heterogeneous catalysis research.

+**Tags:** None

+---

-## 144. Data extraction from polymer literature using large language models
+## 175. Data extraction from polymer literature using large language models

 **Authors:** Sonakshi Gupta, Akhlak Mahmood, Pranav Shetty, Aishat Adeboye, Rampi Ramprasad